Sources of Excellence: G6-Hexads

 Details for G1 to G5

-In regard to the , practising and converting are, as would be predicted, directed inwards to oneself and dependent on social confirmation n relation to .
+In regard to the , practising and converting are, as would now be predicted, directed inwards to oneself and dependent on social confirmation in relation to reflecting .

 Studies in the Architecture Room have determined a standard pattern for pressures in the groupings of structural hierarchies.
 These studies determined 1° pressures that are structural or identity-based.

 The identified 1° pressure for G6 is well-being.
-This applies here because the person needs to feel good about these and about becoming proficient.
+This applies here because the person needs to feel good about these and about the pursuit of excellence.

 Recent studies in a structural hierarchy identified the presence of a 2° pressure related to operating groups within any grouping.
 The pressure driving use of the two G6-groups——should be selflessness if it follows the standard pattern.

-On reflection, selflessnes seems fitting because conversion is close to becoming someone else, and practising requires putting ego aside and becoming devoted to the skill.
+On reflection, selflessnes seems fitting because conversion is close to becoming someone else, and practising requires putting ego aside and subordinating everything to developing the skill.

 Transition

-Excellence in pursuit of ideals is a worthy goal that depends on the inner energies available to a person.
+Both practising and converting ask a lot of a person.
+Excellence in pursuit of ideals is a worthy goal but it depends on the inner energies available to a person.

-There is then the issue of exactly how these energies should be directed and where excellence should be developed.
+There is then the issue of exactly how these energies should be directed to enable excellence.
 This is the final concern to be addressed when attempting the impossible.

 -